jcarloshg/simple-crud-python/README.md

 9. [👨‍💻 Author](#author)
 10. [📄 License](#license)

-A minimal CRUD API built with FastAPI, featuring:

 ## 🔍 Overview

+A minimal CRUD API built with FastAPI.
+CI/CD pipelines are implemented via GitHub Actions for automated testing and deployment.

 - 💾 In-memory storage for demonstration and development
 - 🔒 Pydantic models for robust request and response validation